jacekslaby/file-store-in-s3/README.md

 | ------------------------------------------ | --------------------------------------------------------------------------------
 | [doc](doc/README.md)     | Design documentation for File-Store-in-s3 application.
 | [query-files-app](query-files-app/README.md)     | Query-Files-App is a web application (HTTP) developed in `python`+`flask`+`Gunicorn`+`Docker`.
 | [query-files-app-it](query-files-app-it/README.md)     | Integration Tests (IT) of Query-Files-App.
-Using docker-compose it sets up a localstack, several s3 buckets and objects, an instance of Query-Files-App and then runs end-to-end scenarios defined in `python`+`behave`.
+Using docker-compose it sets up a localstack, several s3 buckets and objects, an instance of Query-Files-App and then runs end-to-end BDD scenarios defined in Gherkin and implemented in `python`+`behave`.

 # Running The Modules